 myHomecare turned to Redmap to automate the receipt and processing of their Vendor invoices.

 They also needed to ensure that they had visibility on the invoices expected that month to manage the business’ cash flow.

 “It wasn’t a straightforward process to automate because of the nature of the industry.
 We have a huge number of vendors and so many of them are sole proprietors, mum and dad organisations, working with no system or an unsophisticated system.
 About 3 to 5% of the invoices we receive are handwritten, and there’s no consistency to the way the information is displayed,” said Stuart.
-“Plus, the transactions have to be processed in two separate systems – the care system and the ERP.”
+“Plus, the transactions have to be processed in two separate systems – the care system and Sage X3.”